mercadolibre/mobile-dependencies_whitelist/README.md

 - 1.0: First version of the plugin!

 ### base
+- 2.0:
+ - Added compatibility with Gradle 2.4+
+ - Uses Gradle 2.6 as minimum.
 - 1.7: Removes maven-mobile from repositories.
 - 1.6: Adds Bintray repositories as default dependencies.
 - 1.5: Fixed bug: the plugin is not attaching the sources when pointing to a LOCAL version.